*Biology and Math courses must have been completed no more than five years prior to start of the program.

 - High school transcripts or High School Equivalency Diploma - HSE (GED® or HiSET®).

-- Register for the Introduction to Medical Laboratory course.
+- Attend the Introduction to Medical Laboratory class orientation.

-- Submit completed MLT program application forms to the MLT Program Director by February 1.
+- Submit completed program application forms received at the preliminary interview/orientation.

 - If an applicant does not meet the admission criteria, he/she will be notified in writing.
 If the applicant wishes to complete his/her file and application to establish eligibility for consideration the following year, remaining requirements must be submitted and the program director must be notified of the intent in writing.

-In order to continue in the MLT Program, students must meet the following academic requirements:
+In order to continue in the MLAB Program, students must meet the following academic requirements: